 The project proposes to include underground parking accessed from the east side of the property along Redfern Street in order to provide 47 stalls for 35 homes.
 In doing so, the applicant has committed to addressing another primary concern of the community - that parking be fully accommodated on site so to not further burden an already congested parking environment.
-At grade, 11 spaces will be provided to service the retail component of the project.
+At grade, 10 spaces will be provided to service the retail component of the project.

-In comparison to the existing retail/parking environment, the proposed development has a decrease in retail area and an increase of 2 parking stalls.
+In comparison to the existing retail/parking environment, the proposed development has a decrease in retail area and an increase of 1 parking stall.
 As well, the residential and visitor parking provisions in the underground parkade are suggested to be adequate per the TDM study.
 Additionally, a secure bicycle room will be located at the bottom of the parkade ramp to accommodate the required 48 Class-1 bike racks, as well as a Bicycle Work Bench.
-The required 11 additional Class-2 racks are located at the Oak Bay Avenue frontage.
+Eighteen additional Class-2 stalls are located at the Oak Bay Avenue frontage and adjacent to the café along Redfern Street.
 Lastly, if approved, the applicant intends to contribute towards the construction of a crosswalk at the corner of Redfern and Oak Bay Avenue, as recommended in the TDM study.